chamamme/react-laravel-datatable/readme.md

 ```

 ## CONTRIBUTIONS
    All contributions and pull requests are welcome.
-Incase of any issue or suggestions please dont hesitate to log it on [github](https://github.com/mastys100/react-laravel-datatable/issues) or send a mail to mastys100@gmail.com .
+Incase of any issue or suggestions please dont hesitate to log it on [github](https://github.com/mastys100/react-laravel-datatable/issues).

 ## TODOS